 NC 3658.3 Method for flange leakage evaluation can only be applied if the following two conditions are met:

-Here Sy=Yield strength of flange material at temperature
+- Sy=Yield strength of flange material at the temperature and

 So it is obvious from the above equation that we have to enter the bolt area and yield strength as input into Caesar II Spreadsheet.